fractal/media-autobuild_suite/README.md

 Thanks to all of them!

 This Windows Batchscript setups a Mingw-w64/GCC compiler environment for building FFmpeg and other media tools under Windows.
 After building the environment it retrieves and compiles all tools.
-All tools get static compiled, no external .dlls needed (with some optional exceptions)
+All tools get static compiled, no external .dlls needed (with some optional exceptions).

 How to use it:

 - Download the file, and extract it to your target folder or `git clone` the project.
 Compilers and tools will get installed there.
 Please make sure you use a folder without space characters.
-A good place might be: c:\mabs
 - Double click the media-autobuild_suite.bat file
 - Select if you want to compile for Windows 32-bit, 64-bit or both
 - Select if you want to compile non-free tools like "fdk aac"
 - Select the numbers of CPU (cores) you want to use
 - Wait a little bit, and hopefully after a while you'll find all your "*.exe" tools under local32\bin-(audio|global|video) or local64\bin-(audio|global|video)

-The Script writes a ini-file, so you only need to make these choices the first time what you want to build.
+The script writes a ini-file, so you only need to make these choices the first time what you want to build.

-The script doesn't build any registry key or system variables, when you don't need it any more you can delete the folder and your system will be clean.
+The script doesn't build any registry key or system variables.
+When you don't need it any more you can delete the folder and your system will be clean.

 Building everything from scratch takes about ~3 hours depending on what is enabled.